 The regulation P.E. uniform helps you fully participate in all athletic activities in your P.E. class.
-You must wear regulation PE shorts and shirt bought from Dennis Uniform or designated P.E. wear at the School Store.
+You must wear regulation PE shorts and a shirt bought from Risse Brothers or designated P.E. wear at the School Store.